quackerd/d2ray/README.md

 ### Client connections
 Client conf files are generated in `build/clients/[name]_[uuid]/config.json`.
 Clients simply need to download the most recent v2ray release and replace `config.json` with the ones generated.
 The config file by default directly connects to CN mainland websites and proxies foreign websites.
 The same goes for DNS lookups.

+You can customize the template file `client_conf.in` to generate custom client conf files.

 ### Troubleshooting
 - Make sure your subdomain.domain.tld points to the server.